 - Dirty stylus?
 While you’re eyeballing that stylus, could it be coated with crud that’s not visible to the unaided eye?
 Try gently cleaning it with a small toothbrush.

 - Is your turntable on a perfectly level surface?
 It might appear to be, but you’d be surprised (in fact, our entire listening room slopes down to the right a few degrees).
 A simple and inexpensive carpenter’s bubble will tell the tale.
 A matchbook or the required number of playing cards can serve as instant and unobtrusive fixes.
 Also, the four “feet” of your turntable might be individually adjustable.

-- Records are naturally staticky, and static absolutely can cause skips.
+- Static.
+Records are naturally staticky, and static absolutely can cause skips.
 Anti-static cloths are quite cheap (sprays and devices less so) and can do the trick in many cases.
 They are a valuable maintenance tool, skipping or not.

 - How close is your turntable to your speakers?
 Speaker vibrations (especially booming bass notes) can cause skipping, especially at high volume.
 Move the speakers farther away, or turn the music down a tad.
 Want loud?
 Use headphones.

 Below, please take a moment to view some of the best-selling record players currently available on Amazon:

 One overriding issue here is the absolute need to have the cartridge properly mounted and aligned and the tonearm perfectly balanced and adjusted.
 These necessities are viewed as daunting by many vinyl “newbies,” but that needn’t be the case.

 For one thing, many turntables come with cartridges already pre-installed and well-aligned.
 In fact, the least-expensive turntables are set at the factory and don’t allow for any adjustments whatsoever – and they often track surprisingly well.
 It’s always a good idea, however, to make sure the cartridge’s headshell is firmly seated in the front of the tonearm.